 Anticipated Amount of Work

 This is more of a gut feel on behalf of the property manager.
-An experienced one can anticipate the relative amount of effort required to manage a building by viewing its condition, the number and type of tenants, the diversity and complexity of the in-place leases, and the owner’s investment approach for the property.
+An experienced one can anticipate the relative amount of effort required to manage a building by viewing its condition, the number and type of tenants, the diversity and complexity of the in-place leases, and the owner’s commercial real estate investment approach for the property.

 A property with lots of outstanding deferred maintenance is likely to generate more service calls from tenants.
 More tenants mean more work.
 Inconsistent lease terms require a more involved lease administration process.
 And if you, as the owner, plan to make substantial capital improvements, for example, this will require a significant amount of collaboration with your property management company.